dustmop/makechr/README.md

     -e [error_file]  Output errors to an image file.

-    -p [palette]     Palette to use for the input image.
+    -p [palette]     Palette to use for the input image, either a literal representation, or a file made by --makepal.
 If not set, makechr will attempt to automatically derive a palette, or extract a palette if the image uses indexed color.
-See below for the palette syntax.
+See below for the syntax for literal palettes.

     -b [background_color] | [background_look=background_fill]
                      Background color for the palette.
 If the palette is not